cvitolo/curvenumber/README.md

 ### Meta

--   Code contribution are welcome!
+-   Code contributions are welcome!
 Please note that this project is released with a [Contributor Code of Conduct](CONDUCT.md).
 By participating in this project you agree to abide by its terms.
 -   Please [report any issues or bugs](https://github.com/cvitolo/fuse/issues).
 -   License: [GPL-3](https://opensource.org/licenses/GPL-3.0)
 -   Get citation information for the `fuse` package in R doing `citation(package = 'curvenumber')`